What the “world's most beautiful vagina in the world” looks like, apparently

 Last month, reports emerged that a sex toy manufacturer was launching a worldwide competition to find the world's most beautiful vagina.
-While the pageant prompted more than a few outraged responses — the Gloss, for instance, declared it "utterly creepy and sexist" — one question did crop up: Who would win, and just what, exactly, would her "flawless" lady bits look like?
+While the pageant prompted more than a few outraged responses, one question did crop up: Who would win, and just what, exactly, would her "flawless" lady bits look like?

 We have an answer.
-Her name is Nell*, she lives in Scotland and for someone whose genitals (link NSFW) have been voted the most beautiful in the world, she's decidedly modest about her victory.
+Her name is Nell*, she lives in Scotland and for someone whose genitals (link NSFW) have been voted the most beautiful in the world, she's decidedly modest about her so-called pretty vagina’s victory.

-"I still do not believe I have a special vagina," she told Mic.
+"I still do not believe I have a special vagina," she tells Mic.
 "I happen to have the best picture of my vagina.
 That's it.
 It's nothing less, it's nothing more."

 The Vagina Beauty Pageant was the brainchild of Brian Sloan, the inventor of the Autoblow2, an oral sex simulator for men.
 Sloan launched the search for the world's most aesthetically pleasing vulva as a way to find a model for a future iteration of the Autoblow 2, which would use a "vagina sleeve" to stimulate the user's penis rather than a rubber mouth.